In Database Tour software, there are several ways of creating a table in the database:

 Creating the table in a step-by-step mode.

-First, you create an array of fields: names, types, sizes, primary key flags etc. Note that some capabilities are not supported for certain table types; in this case, the corresponding columns of the table of fields will be blocked and shown in gray color.
+First, create an array of fields: names, types, sizes, primary key flags etc. Note that different types of databases can have different set of the table field attributes.

 Creating a table in Database Tour

-If no errors are found, then the specified table will be created and you will see it in the table list to the left of main window; otherwise, you may click Back button, correct erroneous field entries and try again.
-In the case of continuous error messages, you may go back to the first step, select the third way of creating the table (see 3. below), and generate SQL text, correct it manually to avoid the error(s), and create the table by executing the SQL query.
+If no errors are found, then the specified table will be created and you will see it in the table list to the left of main window.
+In the case of error, you can click Back button, correct erroneous field entries and try again.
+In the case of continuous error messages, you can return to the first step, select the third way of creating the table (see below), and generate SQL text, correct it manually to avoid the error(s), and create the table by executing the SQL query.

 Working with Fields table is very similar to working with database tables in Database Tour.
 Here are described the hot keys for several most important actions: